Divorce Mediation Lawyer in Flower Mound

 Divorce mediation is a way to resolve conflicts outside of court.
 In many cases, couples can agree on some aspects of their divorce.
-Often you and your attorneys can negotiate and reach a settlement on disputed issues.
-However, let’s say that you and your spouse cannot agree about property division — your husband wants to sell the house and you want to keep it.
-Or, perhaps there is a conflict regarding child custody where one of you wants joint custody and the other wants sole custody or you cannot agree on a visitation schedule.
-Another example of a disputed issue would be a non-working spouse who wants alimony and the working spouse does not agree that alimony is necessary or does not like the terms.
+Often, you and your attorneys can negotiate and settle on disputed issues.
+However, let’s say that you and your spouse cannot agree about property division — your husband wants to sell the house, and you want to keep it.
+Or, perhaps there is a conflict regarding child custody where one of you wants joint custody, and the other wants sole custody, or you cannot agree on a visitation schedule.
+Another example of a disputed issue would be a non-working spouse who wants alimony, and the working spouse does not agree that alimony is necessary or does not like the terms.

-• You are able to determine the outcome instead of leaving it up to a judge
+- You can determine the outcome instead of leaving it up to a judge

 How Does Mediation Work?